siv2r/bip-frost-signing/README.md

 There are *u* (where *t <= u <= n < 2^32*)[^n-bound] participants and one coordinator initiating the FROST signing protocol.
 Each participant has a point-to-point communication link to the coordinator (but participants do not have direct communication links to each other).

-If there is no dedicated coordinator, one of the participants can act as the coordinator.

 [^n-bound]: This bound on *n* comes from the identifier encoding.
 A participant identifier is serialized as a 4-byte big-endian integer and fed into the tagged hash function that binds the nonces to the signer set, so it must fit in 32 bits.
 No realistic threshold setup approaches 2^32 participants, so the bound doesn't limit practical implementations.

+If there is no dedicated coordinator, one of the participants can act as the coordinator.
+Alternatively, the protocol can be run without any coordinator, with each signer sending its contributions to every other signer, as described in [BIP327][bip327].

+This document is written from the coordinator's perspective because the key generation methods compatible with this BIP, a trusted dealer setup and ChillDKG, also involve a central third party.
+Implementations are therefore likely to reuse the same setup for signing.

 #### Signing Inputs and Outputs